aquarium and pond answers, information, articles, resources

 This said, besides treatment for a possible underlying infection, you want to take steps to remove the swelling.

-Here are the steps I would take (these apply to ALL fish, not just Bettas):
+These steps apply to ALL fish, not just Bettas

 PREVENTION: